Aenon Baptist is part of the Baptist Union

 Baptism for Believers

-From the example of the New Testament, Baptists claim that baptism is for those who believe and are able to declare that Jesus is Lord.
-As a symbol of Jesus’ claim on our lives, baptism by immersion is practised, representing a desire to die to self and to live for Christ.
+From the example of the New Testament, Baptists believe that baptism is for those who believe and are able to declare that Jesus is Lord.
+Baptism by immersion is practised, representing a desire to die to self, and the old life, and to live for Christ.
+Baptism is also a witness of a believer’s testimony of Jesus’ claim on their life.